mixset/security-class-php/README.md

 ## How to use

+##### With composer
+Just run `composer require mixset/security-class-php`
+Library will automatically add code to your vendor directory.

+##### Manually

 Simply, run `git clone git@github.com:mixset/security-class-php.git` in your core or lib directory.
 Then, use `include`, `require` or `__autoload()` function, to add Security class to your project.